cheomanigua/godotdoc/content/docs/c#/classes.md

 }
 ```

-### 2.4.
-Logic in Properties
+### 1.4.
+Logic validation in Properties

-We can use accessors and constructors to build property logic.
+We can use accessors and constructors to build property logic validation.
 In the example below, we create the following class definition:

 - **Properties**: Name, Strength, Intelligence, Dexterity, Endurance, Health, Mana.
 - Health value is calculated by adding Strength + Endurance.